abhishek-choudharys/dreamcatcher-docs/README.md

 But that's not all.
 Our app effortlessly tracks your emotional journey through your writing, providing valuable insights and reflections that resonate with your feelings, making each entry a profound exploration of your inner world.

-Experience journaling like never before with our AI-powered companion.
+<i>"Experience journaling like never before with an AI-powered companion."</i>

 ## Tech stack: